coffebar/neovim-project/README.md

 Neovim project manager will add these commands:

-- `:NeovimProjectDiscover` - find a project based on patterns.
+- `:NeovimProjectDiscover [sort]` - find a project based on patterns, with optional sorting arguments:
+  - `default` (or no argument) - uses the order specified in the config.
+  - `history` - prioritises the most recently accessed projects.
+  - `alphabetical_name` - sorts projects alphabetically by project name.
+  - `alphabetical_path` - sorts projects alphabetically by their full path.

 - `:NeovimProjectHistory` - select a project from your recent history.